eclipse-hawkbit/hawkbit/examples/hawkbit-example-mgmt-simulator/README.md

 # Eclipse.IoT hawkBit - Management API Example Client

-Example Spring Boot client that shows how to efficiently use the hawkBit Example Management Client and the hawkBit Management API.
+Example Spring Boot client that shows how to efficiently use the hawkBit Example Management Fiegn Client and the hawkBit Management API.

 Powered by [Feign](https://github.com/Netflix/feign).